lrmtheboss/lrmtheboss/README.md

   - Bungeecord 1.12+
   - Java8+
   - plugin for logging player joins and leaves to a file based on a group from luckperms or perm node
+- BossLib
+  - libary plugin used in my other plugins to make my life easier
+  - Java8+
+  - Spigot (In Progress)
+  - Bungeecord (Upcoming)

 ## Projects I Help With